winterfive/design-patterns/factory-abstract/README.md

 ## Abstract Factory

-The abstract factory pattern uses an abstract interface to create a set of related products with knowledge about the concrete products that are actually created.
+The abstract factory pattern uses interfaces (object composition) to create groups of related or dependent objects without specifying their concrete classes.
+For example, the CheesePizza and VeggiePizza classes will implement the Pizza interface because they are types of pizza.
+The interface doesn't care what kind of pizza is made or have any knowledge of how it's made.
+The abstract client (Pizza) is decoupled from the concrete classes (all the different types of pizza).
+The concrete classes in the abstract pattern often use a factory method to create products.

+## Tip

+- Use the Abstract Factory when you want to create families of products and you want them to be created together.

+- Changes to the Abstract Factory will require changes to the interface (breaking the OPEN CLOSED PRINCIPLE).